herrstrietzel/potrace-plus/README.md

 ```

 ### Demo
-Check the (webapp)[https://herrstrietzel.github.io/potrace-plus] to test different settings – or just to vectorize images.
+Check the [webapp](https://herrstrietzel.github.io/potrace-plus) to test different settings – or just to vectorize images.

+This demo app also provides a simple **PDF** download option – powered by [pdfkit](https://github.com/foliojs/pdfkit)

 ... to be continued